Willa's Wild Life

-Willa's Wild Life is an animated television series based on Dan Yaccarino's book An Octopus Followed Me Home.
+Willa's Wild Life is an animated television series for preschool children, based on Dan Yaccarino's book An Octopus Followed Me Home.
 The series originally aired on Qubo in the United States, YTV in Canada and TF1 and Piwi+ in France on October 6, 2008.
 The series is Flash-animated with Toon Boom Harmony.
 26 episodes were produced.

 Overview

 The series is about a girl named Willa who has a giraffe, a camel, two elephants, an alligator, and many more zoo animals as pets, all of whom she can speak to, though it's a secret only she and the animals know.
 Simply put, she has something of a backyard zoo.